Total Knee Replacement

 The Minimally Invasive Total Knee Replacement

 While there are many surgeons claiming to have developed minimally invasive surgeries, the fact is that these techniques have been in use for well over 20 years.
 Dr. Bryan utilizes these techniques and combines them with continued developments in patient care.
 The greatest advancements have come in the field of pre and post-operative pain management.
 Important for rapid recovery is the multi-model pain management approach of using long acting oral and intravenous medications before surgery, locally injected pain control agents at the time of surgery and renewed use of tried and true pain medications after surgery.
 This multi-modal approach allows our patients to walk on the day of surgery and actively participate with the hospital physical therapists.
-Patients spend only 1 or 2 nights in the hospital before being released home to work diligently on their exercise protocol with community based physical therapists.
+Patients spend only 1 night in the hospital before being released home.